-VA Response: VA has a Department-wide Alternative Dispute Resolution (ADR) tracking system.
+VA Response: As stated previously, VA has not historically utilized the ECR process.
+Consequently, there has been no significant opportunity to track a reduction in cost that might be associated with the ECR process.
+VA has a Department-wide Alternative Dispute Resolution (ADR) tracking system.
 Should the need arise to track ECR cases, VA has a tracking system already in place.

-6. Describe other significant efforts your agency has taken in FY 2010 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not fit within the Policy Memo's definition of ECR as presented on the first page of this template.
+6. Describe other significant efforts your agency has taken in FY 2011 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not fit within the Policy Memo's definition of ECR as presented on the first page of this template.

 VA Response: VA's three administrations, the Veterans Benefit Administration (VBA), the Veterans Health Administration (VHA), and the National Cemetery Administration (NCA), include public outreach as an integral component of how they conduct their business.
 For instance, public outreach is a component of VA's compliance with NEPA for construction and other projects that have an impact on the environment.
-Through its public outreach VA works to prevent environmental conflict from developing.
+Through its public outreach VA works to both prevent environmental conflict from developing and remediate possible adverse environmental impacts when they should arise.
 In the event that such conflict cannot be resolved, VA believes that the principles of ECR can be applied to arrive at mutually acceptable solutions.

 Outside of NEPA, VA's environmental activities center on complying with federal, state and local environmental requirements.
 In the event of environmental violations, VA works with regulatory agencies to settle the matter.
-The process for resolving these actions is dictated largely by regulatory and statutory requirements.
+The process for resolving these actions is dictated largely by regulatory, statutory, and legal requirements.
 VA has a history of successfully settling enforcement actions through an informal process and without the assistance of a third party.